-BORROWING ACTIVITY
+BORROWING

-- 24. The Council's external long term debt amounted to £40.2 million as at 1 April 2015.
-This is as a result of the Housing Revenue Account (HRA) reforms (£40m) and the Hampshire County Council interest free loan for Portchester Community Centre (£0.2m). - 25.
-For the HRA reforms, the Council has taken out ten £4 million loans from the Public Works Loan Board (PWLB) with duration of between 40 and 50 years at an average interest rate of 3.50% as detailed in the table below:-
+- 20. The Council's external long term borrowing amounted to £40.2 million as at 1 April 2015.
+This is as a result of the Housing Revenue Account (HRA) reforms (£40m) and the Hampshire County Council interest free loan for Portchester Community Centre (£0.2m). - 21.
+For the HRA reforms, the Council has taken out ten £4 million loans from the PWLB with duration of between 40 and 50 years at an average interest rate of 3.50% as detailed in the table below:-